-I have been wanting to make a coq au Chardonnay for so long, and after a fair amount of research into the recipe, I had a clear idea how I was going to approach it.
+I have been wanting to make a coq au Chardonnay for so long, and after a fair amount of research into the recipe, I had a clear idea of how I was going to approach it.
 I wanted to make a white wine version of the famous coq au vin and I wanted to use one of my favourite Chardonnay.

 Whenever I want to tackle a classic recipe, I always turn to Felicity Cloake from the Guardian and her ‘How to Cook’ column.
-She is at the top of the food writing chain and this is great place to start.
+She is at the top of the food writing chain and this is a great place to start.
 In this particular recipe, as with all the others she covers in her column, she does loads of research and sets about testing a select few recipes by well-known chefs and food writers.

-While I think Nigels recipe looks delicious and I have been told it absolutely is, I sort of cherry picked my way around his and her final recipe to come up with my version for this exquisite dish.
+While I think Nigel’s recipe looks delicious and I have been told it absolutely is, I sort of cherry-picked my way around his and her final recipe to come up with my version for this exquisite dish.
 I thought it was important to soak the chicken in the wine for 12 hours (overnight).
 I know this may seem like a chore to do, but really the flavour of the wine literally seeps into the flesh of the chicken and adds so much flavour.

-I added thyme, bay and parsley to the wine marinade as this made sense.
+I added thyme, bay, and parsley to the wine marinade as this made sense.
 I also cut up a whole chicken into eight pieces because I always love cooking chicken on the bone.
-For this dish its imperative.
+For this dish it’s imperative.
 I would go with 8 thighs or a combination of thighs and legs if I was pressed for time and didn’t want to tackle a whole bird.
 I made a stock from the carcass and used some of it in the recipe to add depth of flavour.
 You could skip this and just add the wine as Nigel did.
-I preferred the idea of using cream only to thicken vs cream, egg and flour, and although my recipe had a little too much liquid, the process of reducing it down intensified the flavour so much, I wouldn’t want it any other way.
+I preferred the idea of using cream only to thicken vs cream, egg, and flour, and although my recipe had a little too much liquid, the process of reducing it down intensified the flavour so much, that I wouldn’t want it any other way.